Instead of distracting ourselves and avoiding our problems, we learn to tune into our stories. What do they reveal?

 In Scott's Experience

-I tend to turn inward in difficult conditions, particularly outdoors in nature.
-Some people yell, others curse or act out, but I tend to become quiet.
-Some of it is listening inwardly, but some of it is the inner child in me hunkering down until the storm passes.
+Some people yell, curse or act out in difficult conditions.
+But I tend to become quiet, particularly when I'm outdoors or in nature.
+It is an inward listening, yes, but some of it was the inner child in me hunkering down until the storm passes.

-In truth, I wasn't able to stay present, and things went downhill from there.
-Not a steep downhill, but a subtle, gentle glide.
+More truthfully, I wasn't able to stay present with her.
+And things went downhill from there.
+Not a steep downhill, but a steady glide.

 A lot of learning was just around the corner…